 And I have severe Crohn’s disease, along with fibromyalgia, gastroparesis, arthritis, migraines, and whole host of other health issues.

-I’ve had to be admitted to the hospital close to 40 times in our 6 ½ years of marriage.
+I’ve had to be admitted to the hospital close to 40 times in our first 5 years of marriage.
+It’s awful when your spouse has to be your caregiver.

 I’ve never known motherhood without being sick, but I was a teacher for several years until my health forced me to stop.
 There are so many moms who spent their first years as mothers perfectly healthy, only to be struck down with illness later on.